-I was giddy with excitement and felt the way that other people must feel about front row concert tickets.
+I was giddy with excitement.
+I felt the way that other people must feel about front row concert tickets.
 I could hardly wait to experience the menu for myself.

 Before we left, I seriously tried on several dresses looking for just the right one that would look nice but would also give me room to enjoy all six amazing courses.
 If only I had a set of fancy sweatpants! 😉

-After several hours on the road and checking into our hotel, we got ready and made our way to Modern Love.
+After several hours on the road and checking into our hotel, we got ready and made our way to Modern Love Omaha.
 It’s a small space that’s adjacent to a sand volleyball court.

 Inside, it feels intimate and upscale cool.
 It reminded me of New York-style restaurants, with people seated at long, almost communal tables.

 Isa greeted us with a hug, and the host took us to our table.
-They don’t have their liquor license yet, and so we brought in our own bottle of wine.
+They don’t have their liquor license yet.
+So we brought in our own bottle of wine.

 The server brought cups of corn milk to start.